rjmatthews62/MooCoderPy/README.md

 ## SCRATCHPAD ##
 **Edit-->Scratchpad** - Opens a scratchpad window, allowing uploading of multiline commands.
 F5 will send the contents of the scratchpad to the server.
 Use with care.

+## List Navigation ##
+* Property and Verb lists can be sorted by column, by clicking on the column header
+* Ctrl+F and F3 work in lists for find and find again.

+## Editing Shortcuts ##
+Standard editing key functions should all work as expected.
+* Ctrl+/ can be used for select all.
+* Standard Tk key binds are here: https://www.tcl.tk/man/tcl8.4/TkCmd/text.html#M152

 ## Release History ##
+0.5.2 - List sort and find implemented.

 0.5.1 - Perfomance improvments in terminal window.

 0.5.0 - Fixed issue with shortcut keys going to wrong window.
 Tided up highlighting on refresh.